posener/goaction/README.md

 Goaction Github action keeps the Github action file updated according to the main Go file automatically.
 When a PR is made, goaction will post a review explaining what changes to expect.
-When a new commit is pushed, goreadme makes sure that the Github action files are updated if needed.
+When a new commit is pushed, Goaction makes sure that the Github action files are updated if needed.

 Add the following content to `.github/workflows/goaction.yml`